event

 Add to Calendar

-Laurent Neury will walk us through the exhibition Beyond Appearances, an immersive experience focusing on issues and invisible disabilities as well as neurodiversity.
+The Graduate Institute Geneva is delighted to host the UNIGE exhibition Beyond Appearances, an immersive experience focusing on issues and invisible disabilities as well as neurodiversity.

-Using ADHD as a point of departure, Carolina and Laurent will discuss the myths and realities surrounding neurodivergences as well as important considerations when developing inclusive approaches.
-The facilitator will share her expertise and lessons learned as a social scientist (IHEID 2020), an ADHD Coach, and as someone with lived experience with an ADHD diagnosis.
+Featuring speakers with lived experience, this exciting panel will discuss the myths and realities surrounding neurodivergences as well as important considerations when developing inclusive approaches.
+Using ADHD as a point of departure, Carolina will share her expertise and lessons learned as a social scientist (IHEID 2020), an ADHD Coach diagnosed with ADHD.
+Matthieu Donnarumma and Tania Shakarchi, active advocates for the inclusion of invisible disabilities, will speak on perceptions and experiences of Dyslexia as well as common co-occuring conditions and tendencies.

 Topics include and are not limited to: